 Ragulan shares his study tips for Biology, Chemistry and Physics and why he is so passionate about science!

-Matrix Science Tutor, Ragulan Babeendran achieved an ATAR of 98.95 in 2014 and undertook all three Science subjects for his HSC.
+Matrix Science Teacher, Ragulan Babeendran achieved an ATAR of 98.95 in 2014 and undertook all three Science subjects for his HSC.

 Ever since a young age, I have always been fascinated and intrigued by the world around me and much to the dismay of my parents, was constantly asking questions.
 Why is the sky blue?
 Why do we see different colours?
 Why do tigers have stripes?…and so on.
 Unbeknownst to me, by seeking answers to these questions, going on insect expeditions in the local park and performing basic experiments at home, I was actively employing the principles that are intrinsic to the process that is known as science.